BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/ReadMe.md

 ## SymbolicLink Developing functions for Build Tooling

-Create a symbolic link from the script under development, to the root of the jenkins job's workspace After initial development, the script will be part of a new release of teh module, and the symbolic link won't be needed anymore
+Create a symbolic link from the script under development, to the root of the jenkins job's workspace After initial development, the script will be part of a new release of the module, and the symbolic link won't be needed anymore

 `$env:Workspace` is the root of the Jenkins workspace, per node and per job `$localRepoRoot` is the absolute path to the root of the local repo